Jumpshawt/Zombies-Game/README.md

 # Zombies-Game
-An open source Zombie shooter made in godot
+An open source Zombie shooter (badly)made in godot

 # School Project
 This a godot zombies FPS game made in the godot game engine.